ovska/FlameCsv/src/Core/Properties/README.md

 # Changelog

 ## 1.0.0
+- *Breaking:* Unix-style backslash escaping support removed
 - *Breaking:* Only ASCII tokens are now supported in the dialect (delimiter, quote, newline, etc.)
 - *Breaking:* Replaced `Whitespace` with `Trimming` for simplicity and consistency with other libraries.
-- *Breaking:* `CsvFieldQuoting` is now a flags enum, and zero values is `CsvFieldQuoting.Never`.
+- *Breaking:* `CsvFieldQuoting` is now a flags enum, and zero is `CsvFieldQuoting.Never`.
 Library default has not changed.
 - *Breaking:* Moved `IgnoreDuplicateHeaders` to `CsvOptions<T>`.
 Changed for the last match to win instead of first.
 - *Breaking:* Moved `IgnoreUnmatchedHeaders` to `CsvOptions<T>`.
 - *Breaking:* Argument to the exception handler no longer a `ref struct` or has `in`-modifier
-- *Breaking:* Parsing fields with over 536&nbsp;870&nbsp;911 quotes/escapes (0x1FFFFFFF) now throw OverflowException instead of CsvFormatException
 - *Breaking:* ImmutableArray used instead of ReadOnlySpan for header parsing (may require recompile for source generated files)
 - *Breaking:* Deleted `CsvAsyncWriter<T>` (combined with `CsvWriter<T>`), renamed `ColumnIndex` to `FieldIndex`, moved configuration to instance instead of factory method
 - *Breaking:* `CsvOptions<T>` is now sealed